We should all try and move more in our daily lives. Whatever your age or ability, there are lots of easy ways to be active.

 - a brisk 10-minute walk to work or at lunchtime

 Get active with Northamptonshire Sport

-Northamptonshire Sport offer a huge range of activities for all those who live and work in Northamptonshire, from gentle walks in the countryside to extreme sports.
+Northamptonshire Sport offer a huge range of activities for all those who live and work in West Northamptonshire, from gentle walks in the countryside to extreme sports.